The NISQ Complexity of Collision Finding: Preimage Search

-In the rest of the argument, we will assume that the inequalities in \Cref{eqn:recurrence} are replaced with equalities as it can only increase the maximum possible value for $\Psi_t$.
-Observe now that the progress always increases by the same amount $\Psi_t - \Psi_{t-1} = 4/N$ when making a classical query, whereas for quantum queries it is advantageous to maximize the value of $\Psi_{t-1}$ since $\Psi_t - \Psi_{t-1} = 14\sqrt{\Psi_{t-1}/N} + 49/N$.
-Hence, the optimal strategy is to use the classical recurrence for the first $c$ steps and the quantum recurrence afterward.
-In this case, if there are $q$ quantum and $c$ classical queries, it follows that for $t=q+c$, we have that
+which proves the second statement in the theorem.
+If instead each query is either to the quantum ($b = 0$) or classical ($b = 1$) oracle then the potential increases by at most $\Psi_t - \Psi_{t-1} \leq 11\sqrt{\Psi_{t-1}/N} + 30/N$ when making a quantum query and $\Psi_t - \Psi_{t-1} \leq 120/N$ when making a classical query by \Cref{eqn:recurrence}.
+We can assume that the last two inequalities are replaced with equalities as it can only increase the maximum possible value for $\Psi_t$.
+Observe in this case that the potential always increases by the same amount $120/N$ when making a classical query, whereas for quantum queries it is advantageous to first maximize the value of $\Psi_{t-1}$.
+Hence, for an algorithm making $c$ classical and $q$ quantum queries, the optimal strategy is to use the classical recurrence for the first $c$ steps and the quantum recurrence afterward.
+In this case, it follows that for $t=q+c$ queries, we have that

 \end{proof}